-When an Ohio worker is injured on the job, he or she could have a right to a variety of benefits through the state workers’ compensation system.
+When an Ohio worker is injured on the job, he or she may have a variety of benefits through the state workers’ compensation system.
 Workers’ compensation benefits exist to cover the medical care and lost wages experienced by an injured employee.
 There are a number of different types of benefits that address a wide variety of employment and injury situations.
-These payments are typically offered bi-weekly, and they are paid to workers during the recovery period or on an ongoing basis if the injury results in a permanent disability.
+These payments are typically offered every other week, and they are paid to workers during the recovery period or ongoing if the injury results in a permanent total disability.
 There are other payment options, however.
 Lump sum settlements are one alternative way to resolve a workers’ compensation case.
-While a lump sum award may not be advantageous in every situation, there are times when an injured worker may want to pursue this opportunity.
-Here, we take a look at lump sum settlements—what they are, how they work, and if they might be right for you.
+While a lump sum award may not be advantageous in every situation, sometimes an injured worker may want to pursue this opportunity.
+Here, we look at lump sum settlements—what they are, how they work, and if they might be right for you.

 What Is a Lump Sum Settlement?

-A lump sum settlement is a way to close a workers’ compensation claim whereby the employer or its insurance company pays the injured worker one larger sum of money rather than ongoing bi-weekly payments.
+A lump sum settlement is a way to close a workers’ compensation claim whereby the employer or Bureau of Workers' Compensation (BWC) pays the injured worker one larger sum of money rather than ongoing payments every other week.
 The lump sum can include expected future payments, past due amounts, disputed amount, medical reimbursements, and more.
-There are two types of lump sum settlements in Ohio:
+There are two lump sum settlements in Ohio:

 - Full – Settling all allowed conditions, compensation, and benefits.

 - Partial – Settling only certain conditions, compensation, and benefits, leaving a reserve for possible future use.
 Typically, this involves settlement of the indemnity (compensation) portion of the claim while leaving open access to medical treatment.

-In Ohio, an agreement is reached among the injured worker, the employer, and the state Bureau of Workers’ Compensation (BWC).
-The BWC must approve all settlements, even if the employer and employee have already agreed on terms.
+In Ohio, an agreement is reached among the injured worker, the employer, and the BWC.
+The BWC must approve all settlements, even if the employer and employee have agreed on terms.

 Advantages of a Lump Sum Settlement in Columbus